-London celebrates St George's Day with a whole host of free events including parades, food festivals, children's activities and more.
-A highlight is the Mayor of London's annual Feast of St George in Trafalgar Square.
+Join the St George's Day celebrations at the Mayor of London's annual Feast of St George in Trafalgar Square.

 History of St George and the Dragon

-St George is the patron saint of England.
+St George is the patron saint of England and St George's Day falls on 23 April.
 His name is most commonly associated with the legend of St George and the Dragon.